Alibaba extends its reach in China as coronavirus outbreak opens doors

 The company, which emerged as China’s leading e-commerce company after the 2003 SARS outbreak, is now positioning itself as a hirer and a lender too, advertising for over 100,000 jobs and offering billions of dollars in loans to small and mid-sized enterprises (SMEs) at a time when many others are retrenching.

-Such moves have further embedded the firm in the lives of consumers, arguably more so than rivals like Tencent Holdings Ltd (0700.HK) or JD.com Inc (JD.O), which are trying similar initiatives but have narrower offerings.
+Such moves have further embedded the firm in the lives of consumers, arguably more so than rivals like Tencent Holdings Ltd or JD.com Inc, which are trying similar initiatives but have narrower offerings.

 “That’s a classic gangster strategy: When the market pulls back, one company doubles down, and then when it returns, you have the whole market,” said Jeff Towson, a professor of investment formerly at Peking University.